alexrockhill/MEEGbuddy/README.md

 To run the demo:
 1. install jupyter if you haven't already: pip install jupyter
+2. install dependencies: pip install pandas mne scipy autoreject seaborn matplotlib tqdm joblib nitime pysurfer naturalneighbor mayavi
-2. run "jupyter-notebook" from a terminal
+3. run "jupyter-notebook" from a terminal

 This was originally designed in python2 but now is only supported in python3, it will probably work in python2 for a while longer but no promises